captn3m0/ickabog-ebook/README.md

 `./generate.sh`

 You should have `ickabog.epub`, and `ickabog.pdf` in your directory after the script finishes.
-If you have [ConTeXt](https://wiki.contextgarden.net/Main_Page) installed, you will also get a `ickabog-large.pdf` file with large fonts to be kid-friendly.
+If you have [ConTeXt][context] installed, you will also get a `ickabog-large.pdf` file with large fonts to be kid-friendly.

 ## Known Issues

-2. The PDF is optimized for few pages of printing, so has a small font size by default.
-If you'd like a kid-friendly version, install context to get `ickabog-large.pdf` file.
+The PDF is optimized for few pages of printing, so has a small font size by default.
+If you'd like a kid-friendly version, [install context][context] to get `ickabog-large.pdf` file.

 ## Extra